 John himself debunks this, saying that the Romans actually tied their victims to the crosses, and that the nails and blood just made for better religious art work.

-To clarify what the above troper wrote, Cruxification is not only a form of death sentence but also public torture.
+To clarify what the above troper wrote, crucifixion is death by public torture.
 The body is tied to the cross in the hot sun in public and have his ankles broken.
 Then he/she is left for days outside to die a slow painful death via hypothermia, dehydration, and pain.
 Stabbing a guy through the nails on his hands will result in a relatively quick death via blood-loss.
 It is also note that nailing a person to a cross is actually PHYSICALLY IMPOSSIBLE, as due to the weight of the human body, odds are the hands will just slide off or be torn off the nails.

 Mayfly December Romance